g4jc/fdroid-backup/README.md

 # fdroid-backup
 A small script to create a local copy of f-droid repo.
 All APK, Icons, and signed jars.
+Sources are saved in their own folder.
+Integrity check on refresh.
 Public Domain.

 # Usage
-1) Make sure you create a new directory to put all the files.
+1) Make sure you create a new working directory to put all the files. <-- important.

 2) Run fdroid_fresh.sh